The Inguri border (Abkhazia-Georgia) is OPEN as of December 11, 2019.

 Above photo courtesy of Amos Chapple (check out his FB page for more incredible photos!)

-Simply take a taxi or walk to the abandoned Sukhum railway station.
+Simply take a taxi or walk to the abandoned Sukhum railway station (around 200 roubles from city center).
 I did this at around 1000.
+You can also take marshrutka #1 or bus #1 or #3 from the Sukhum Marketplace for 15 roubles and 5 roubles respectively (still good in 2017).
 From there I found the bus to Gal and hopped on (200 roubles).
 From Gal, I was able to easily find a bus to the border (or Inguri).
 This costs 100 roubles.
 Very, very easy.

 Once I got to the border, I checked out from Abkhazia (and they did not take the visa…so be sure to hide it away so the Georgian officials do not see it!), I walked across the bridge and back into Georgian territory.
 I went back to the pink police station and they asked me countless questions.
 Some of which included: